-Banned & Challenged Books
+Banned Books Week

 A challenge is an attempt to remove or restrict materials, based upon the objections of a person or group.
 A banning is the removal of those materials.
 Challenges do not simply involve a person expressing a point of view; rather, they are an attempt to remove material from the curriculum or library, thereby restricting the access of others.
 As such, they are a threat to freedom of speech and choice.

 OIF also offers support for librarians facing challenges to materials in their library.
-The support librarians seek will not be disclosed to any outside parties and the challenge report OIF receives is kept confidential.
+The support librarians seek will not be disclosed to any outside parties, and the challenge report OIF receives is kept confidential.
 Please see Challenges to Library Materials for resources and information to help you prepare for and respond to challenges.

 If you would like more information about banned and challenged books, contact the Office for Intellectual Freedom at (800) 545-2433, ext.
 4220, or email@example.com.
 For more information on how to get involved with Banned Books Week, email firstname.lastname@example.org.

 For media inquiries related to Banned Books Week, please contact: Heather Cho, Media Relations Specialist, 312-280-4020, email@example.com; and Macey Morales, Deputy Director of ALA's Public Awareness Office, 312-280-4393, firstname.lastname@example.org.